-You won't go hungry in Richmond, whether it's from packing in the pies at the footy, brunching in a cosy cafe, Greek feasts, Vietnamese treats or pizza slices after a gig.
+You won't go hungry in Richmond, whether it's from packing in the pies at the footy, brunching in a cosy cafe, fine dining in a hatted restaurant, Vietnamese treats or pizza slices after a gig.

-You'll need all the sustenance you can get for the marathon shopping sprees at Bridge Road's major label factory outlets and seconds stores – get good deals at Gorman, Metalicus and Country Road.
+You'll need all the sustenance you can get for the marathon shopping sprees at Bridge Road's major label factory outlets and seconds stores – get good deals at Gorman, Alannah Hill, Kathmandu and Country Road.
 Also pay heed to the small boutiques popping up with small, selected offerings, like Swan Street's Royal Order of Nothing and Lily and the Weasel.

-Stop on Bridge Road for a bumper lunch in a cafe or chef's choice at Osteria La Passione.
-Make your way to Swan Street hill for a traditional taste of Greece.
-Union Dining and Noir have lifted the strip with some fine pedigree.
-Flirt with the south side of the river at Baby Pizza and Top Paddock on Church Street.
+Flirt with the south side of the river at Baby Pizza and Kong on Church Street.
 The Mexican vibe can be found at Chingon and Fonda.
-Immerse yourself in the hustle and bustle of the fast, fresh and exceptional Vietnamese food on Victoria Street, Melbourne's Little Saigon.
+Embrace the hustle and bustle of the fast, fresh and exceptional Vietnamese food on Victoria Street, Melbourne's Little Saigon.